dragonflydb/documentation/docs/command-reference/generic/expire.md

 ## Expire accuracy

-In Redis 2.4 the expire might not be pin-point accurate, and it could be between zero to one seconds out.

-Since Redis 2.6 the expire error is from 0 to 1 milliseconds.
+Dragonfly expire accuracy is in order of milliseconds.

-## Expires and persistence

-Keys expiring information is stored as absolute Unix timestamps (in milliseconds in case of Redis version 2.6 or greater).
-This means that the time is flowing even when the Redis instance is not active.

-For expires to work well, the computer time must be taken stable.
-If you move an RDB file from two computers with a big desync in their clocks, funny things may happen (like all the keys loaded to be expired at loading time).

-Even running instances will always check the computer clock, so for instance if you set a key with a time to live of 1000 seconds, and then set your computer time 2000 seconds in the future, the key will be expired immediately, instead of lasting for 1000 seconds.

-## How Redis expires keys
+## How Dragonfly expires keys

-Redis keys are expired in two ways: a passive way, and an active way.
+Dragonfly keys are expired in two ways: a passive way, and an active way.

 A key is passively expired simply when some client tries to access it, and the key is found to be timed out.

 Of course this is not enough as there are expired keys that will never be accessed again.
-These keys should be expired anyway, so periodically Redis tests a few keys at random among keys with an expire set.
+These keys should be expired anyway, so periodically Dragonfly tests a few keys at random among keys with an expire set.
 All the keys that are already expired are deleted from the keyspace.

-Specifically this is what Redis does 10 times per second:

-1. Test 20 random keys from the set of keys with an associated expire.
-2. Delete all the keys found expired.
-3. If more than 25% of keys were expired, start again from step 1.

-This is a trivial probabilistic algorithm, basically the assumption is that our sample is representative of the whole key space, and we continue to expire until the percentage of keys that are likely to be expired is under 25%

-This means that at any given moment the maximum amount of keys already expired that are using memory is at max equal to max amount of write operations per second divided by 4.

-## How expires are handled in the replication link and AOF file
+## How expires are handled in the replication link

-In order to obtain a correct behavior without sacrificing consistency, when a key expires, a `DEL` operation is synthesized in both the AOF file and gains all the attached replicas nodes.
+In order to obtain a correct behavior without sacrificing consistency, when a key expires, a `DEL` operation is sent to all the attached replicas nodes.
 This way the expiration process is centralized in the master instance, and there is no chance of consistency errors.